-Note: The assessment tool must be submitted for review and feedback at least 4-6 weeks prior to engaging the project audience(s) but no later than January 15, 2023.
-Projects that engage audiences in the Fall of 2022 or early in 2023 should select a target date that allows for ample review time prior to January 15, 2023.
+Note: The assessment tool must be submitted for review and feedback at least 4-6 weeks prior to engaging the project audience(s) and no later than January 15, 2024.
+Projects that engage audiences in the Fall of 2023 or early in 2024 should select a target date that allows for ample review time prior to January 15, 2024.